 I want to directly address the idea that moving quickly means bad code.
-The opposite is also not heavy design process.
+Heavy design process is also not the opposite of either speed or sloppy code.
 To go fast is to go well, and that means fast incremental design.

 It’s generally accepted that bad code slows you down, eventually.
 The design stamina hypothesis represents the general relationship well.

 I believe the trade-off happens very fast.
 The first time you have to rip out code, you’re both throwing away the previous work, adding work to remove it, and doing the new work.
 The more thrown-together code you have the more frequent and complex these challenges become.